 SQLite is actively developed by some truly amazing software engineers.
 New features of high quality are added at an impressive rate.
-Just recently SQLite added support for JSON data via the json1 extension (for info on using this with Python check out this post).
+Just recently SQLite added support for JSON data via the json1 extension.
 SQLite also released an improved version of the full-text search extension, which includes result ranking using the BM25 algorithm.

 In addition to adding new features, SQLite developers also are working to make the library more performant.
 In version 3.8.11, the release notes contain this little blurb: